 How to Uninstall WordPress Multisite

-WordPress Multisite is a powerful solution for launching several websites off just one WordPress install.
+WordPress Multisite is a powerful solution for launching several websites off of just one WordPress install.

 While it’s relatively straightforward to set up, uninstalling it can be a challenge for the uninitiated.

-In this Weekend WordPress Project, I’ll show you how to quickly uninstall Multisite and get your site back to running a single WordPress install.
+So here’s a straightforward guide on how to uninstall Multisite and get your site back to running a single WordPress install.

-Removing Multisite involves undoing all of the work you did to install it in the first place.
+Removing Multisite involves undoing all of the work you did to install it in the first place to set up your network.
 Let’s go through it step by step:

 Backup Your Site